MAZATLAN CORONAVIRUS NEWS

 Q: Won't it be crowded at my hotel?
 I'm worried about social distancing.A: No. Hotels will be opening only to partial capacity in order to preserve social distancing, and by nature most hotels in Mazatlan are relatively small and most of the area is quite spread out.

 Q: Are you open?A: Yes.
 We are working remotely and ready to serve you 7 days a week from Mon-Fri from 6:00 AM to 5:00 PM (MDT) and Sat-Sun from 7:00AM to 11:00 AM (MDT) with any questions you have.
-We are accepting bookings for all our activities for travel all dates.
+We are accepting bookings for all our activities as normal.

 Q: Will all your tours and activities be running when I arrive?A: Yes.
 All tours and activities have resumed including fishing and water activities.
 However due to reduced volume, we strongly recommend to book well in advance of your tour date because if there are already bookings, then we can know there will be enough people to run that tour.

 If everyone waits until the last minute, then it may be difficult for the tour operators to run some tours just because they didn't prepare staff and equipment since they thought they didn't have bookings that day.